benedekrozemberczki/EdMot/README.md

 The code takes the **edge list** of the graph in a csv file.
 Every row indicates an edge between two nodes separated by a comma.
 The first row is a header.
 Nodes should be indexed starting with 0.
 A sample graph for `Cora` is included in the  `input/` directory.

 ### Options
-Training an N-GCN/MixHop model is handled by the `src/main.py` script which provides the following command line arguments.
+Training a model is handled by the `src/main.py` script which provides the following command line arguments.

 #### Input and output options
 ```